Cowin-team/cowin_sheets_api/README.md

 For single row update use `http:localhost:port/update` and for bulk update use  `http:localhost:port/updateBulk`.
 The bulk update takes a list of JSON, where each JSON follows the template given below

 The data shall contain all the column from the COVID Bed Google Sheets.
 The 'Sheet Name' and the 'Name' are required feild.
+The LAST UPDATED should be in `%Y-%m-%d %H:%M:%S` format
 ``` json
     {
         "Sheet Name": "Thanjavur Beds",